 - Only 10 minutes to put together these naturally sweetened, gluten free, grain free, dairy free, vegan one bite snacks.

 - A sweet treat with natural sweetener and black beans that taste like traditional brownies.
-These raw brownie bites are healthy with a big dose of protein, fiber and simple ingredients.
-A great way to treat yourself with healthy eating.
+These raw brownie bites are are made with simple ingredients.
+A great way to treat yourself.

 - They don't taste like black beans at all, more like baked fudge brownies that satisfy your sweet tooth without the guilt!

-- They're a fudgy, chocolaty, decadent healthy dessert.
+- They're a fudgy, chocolaty, decadent guilt-free dessert.

 - Black beans: work best if they contain no salt.
 If you only have salted beans, rinse really well to try and remove some of the salt reside.
-Black beans are high in protein and fiber and the taste cannot be detected in the brownies.
+Black bean taste cannot be detected in the brownies.

 Clean eating tip: when choosing nut or seed butter make sure to read the label.
 There should only be one ingredient, the nut or seed.
 Try and avoid additives like excess salt, oils and preservatives.

-- Coconut flour: will add a little sweetness and fiber.
+- Coconut flour: will add a little sweetness.
 Make sure to weigh the coconut flour because it's super absorbent and can dry out the brownie batter.
 If it is dry while mixing, add a little dairy-free milk, 1 tablespoon at a time to moisten.

-- Cacao powder: adds a deep chocolaty flavor.
-It's high in antioxidants and nutrients and minimally processed.
+- Cacao powder: adds a deep chocolaty flavor and is minimally processed.
 Cocoa powder also contains nutrients, though more processed than cacao powder.
 Cocoa powder is also less expensive which makes it a good alternative.
 Make sure to choose a brand without added sugar.